rcarrata/rcarrata.github.io/_posts/2024-01-25-security-genai-public-cloud-2.md

   - *Machine Learning Classifiers:* Gen AI employs machine learning classifiers trained on labeled vulnerability data to identify patterns and predict the presence of vulnerabilities in new data, enabling accurate and efficient vulnerability assessments.
   - *Deep Learning Models:* Gen AI leverages deep learning models to analyze complex data, including code snippets and network traffic, enabling the identification of vulnerabilities and prediction of vulnerable code segments, enhancing our understanding of potential weaknesses.

-Gen AI's contribution to vulnerability assessment empowers our cloud kingdom, enabling us to fortify our defenses against potential exploits and security breaches.
+Gen AI's contribution to vulnerability assessment strengthens our cloud defenses, enabling us to fortify our protections against potential exploits and security breaches.

 ## 5. Threat Intelligence with Generative AI